exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 ## The list of digits method

 Another approach is to use [modulo division][modulo-division-link] to extract individual digits from the least significant to the most significant.
-We can capture them in a list, and then read them again using maths again, to reconstruct the number in the reverse order.
+We can capture them in a list, and then read them again using maths to reconstruct the number in the reverse order.
 Before we look at the code, let's look at an example.
 The number is 123.

 | Step | number | n % 10 | n / 10 |    list |
 |-----:|-------:|-------:|-------:|:--------|